nasa/cumulus/docs/features/duplicate_granule_granule-id-hashing-approach.md

 1. Construct the hash input string as:
    - `<collectionId>_<timestamp>` if includeTimestampHashKey=true
-   - `<collectionId>` if includeTimestampHashKey=false
+   - `<collectionId>` if includeTimestampHashKey=false. (default)
 2. Compute the MD5 digest of the UTF-8 encoded string.
 3. Encode the MD5 digest using Base64URL (no padding).
 4. Slice the resulting string to the configured hashLength.

+    ***Important***:
-**Important**: Optionally the included generation code in @cumulus/ingest/granule.generateUniqueGranuleId allows configuration of the computed hash to not include `timestamp` and instead only compute a hash based on the `collectionId` to avoid duplicate re-ingest scenarios for tasks that utilize filenames for granule discovery instead of triggering workflows via messages/queues.
-This has the advantage of having a predictable, separate identifier from the `producerGranuleId`, but is *not unique* within the same collection.
+By *default* the included generation code in @cumulus/ingest/granule.generateUniqueGranuleId used in both `ParsePDR` and `AddUniqueGranuleId` tasks sets configuration of the computed hash to not include `timestamp` and instead only compute a hash based on the `collectionId` to avoid duplicate re-ingest scenarios for ingest flows that utilize filenames for granule discovery instead of triggering workflows via messages/queues, as it's believed this would be the more frequently encountered scenario versus same-collection duplicative ID scenarios.

+### Core Task Component Hash Value Configuration

+For the tasks that use this approach (`AddUniqueGranuleId` and `ParsePdr`) the values for `hashLength` and `includeTimestampHashKey` can be configured in the task config via `collection`, `rule` or any other message/workflow configuration hooks.

+### HashLength

+Hashlength will be the desired length of the hash that is being appended to the uniquified granuleId.
+For example if `hashLength` is set to `3`, when the
+`generateUniqueGranuleId` function is ran, the returned `granuleId` would be `<id>_<random string value of length 3>` (if the `id`, the original `producerGranuleId`, is `MOD.GRANULE`, a possible output could be `MOD.GRANULE_a1q`, with the uniquified hash value being the `a1q` which has a length of 3).
+By default, when this value is not set in the task config, it will be `8`.

+### IncludeTimestampHashKey

+IncludeTimestampHashKey is a boolean that controls how the unique hash is generated in the `generateUniqueGranuleId` function:

+- If `false`: The hash is based only on `collectionId`.
+This means:
+  - Duplicates within the same collection will collide, as their hash will be identical.
+  - Duplicates across different collections are supported.

+- If `true`: The hash includes `collectionId` and a timestamp, ensuring:
+  - All granules are uniquified, even duplicates in the same collection.
+  - Collision risk is extremely low (less than 0.1%).
 ---

 ## Benefits

-* **Idempotency on Retry/Producer ID re-issue**: The inclusion of a high-resolution timestamp ensures that if an ingest fails and is retried or a granule is re-generated with the same producer identifier, a new unique hash will be generated, preventing collisions and allowing granule versioning.
+- **Idempotency on Retry/Producer ID re-issue**: The inclusion of a high-resolution timestamp ensures that if an ingest fails and is retried or a granule is re-generated with the same producer identifier, a new unique hash will be generated, preventing collisions and allowing granule versioning.
+- **Flexibility if same-collection versioning is not desired**:  GranuleIds can be distinct across collections while still allowing same-collection collisions.
-* **Portability**: The use of MD5 and Base64URL is highly portable across languages and platforms, with standard library support in most environments.
+- **Portability**: The use of MD5 and Base64URL is highly portable across languages and platforms, with standard library support in most environments.
-* **Human-Interpretability**: Users can easily identify the original producer ID from the unique granule ID.
+- **Human Interpretability**: Users can easily identify the original producer ID from the unique granule ID.
-* **Low Complexity**: The implementation is straightforward and relies on well-understood, common libraries.
+- **Low Complexity**: The implementation is straightforward and relies on well-understood, common libraries.

 ---